eddcode123/to-do-list/README.md

 3. **Access the Application**:
    Once the services are up and running, navigate to [http://localhost:8000](http://localhost:8000) to view the app.

-   The frontend will be served by Nginx, which will communicate with the Flask backend.
+   The frontend will be served by Nginx, which will communicate with the Fastapi backend.

 ## Folder Descriptions